Epic Games Offers Refunds For Shenmue 3 Backers Angered by Steam Delay

 Epic's decision to provide the refund money to those affected is to ensure Ys Net maintains the development money they've already earned and are putting forward into the project.
 Tim Sweeney, Epic's CEO, discusses this on his recent Twitter posts; he also reveals the key detail that they'll be doing the same thing if similar situations crop up with other games going forward.
 So where does this leave Shenmue 3 backers?
 According to the Kickstarter, you've got three options: Wait the full year for the 2020 Steam release, switch to a PS4 copy of the game (either digital or physical), or simply get your refund.
 More on the refund process will be revealed in a future post, and various stretch goals have now been changed to reflect all of this.

 While it's good that people can finally get the refunds deserved, this sadly doesn't fix the main issue of the delayed Steam release.
 It's led to many a hot debate over the pros and cons of this PC storefront exclusivity that's been flying around lately.
 Shenmue 3 will serve as the long-awaited continuation to the Shenmue series, which has been very dormant since its cliffhanger ending in 2001's Shenmue 2.
 The series hasn't been able to continue due to poor sales, along with a very high development budget.
 3 went on to break some records with its Kickstarter campaign following E3 2015, quickly surpassing its minimum funding goal in no time.
 To say fans have been waiting a while for this game would be a vast understatement.
 Shenmue 3 will be available on PlayStation 4 and Windows PC (via the Epic Games Store) on November 19th this holiday season.
-Check out the game trailer below, or head to its Kickstarter page to see more on the news.
+Make sure to check out the game trailer below.